MithiDocs

 Deep StoreLong-term archival optimized for low-cost storage

-Email data can be archived using live mail capture or historical mailbox ingestion.
+Email data can be archived using:

 Email Ingestion Overview